friendly/rforge2git/migrate-svn-git.md

 ### Putting it all together

 It is relatively simple to write a shell or `perl` script or R function that uses system commands to perform these operations.
-For example, the Appendix lists an R function, `rforge2git()` that carries out these steps.
+For example, this repository contains an R function, [`rforge2git()`](https://github.com/friendly/rforge2git/blob/master/rforge2git.R) that carries out these steps.
 It allows you to specify the source `svn.repo` and/or the remote `git.repo` and does the appropriate things.